kapok-lang/kapok/doc/guide/expression.md

     (trigger-error)))
 ```

 In this `if` expression, only one expression is allowed in each branch.
 However we need to call multiple functions sometimes, so the `do` forms are used to construct two code blocks when needed.
 In general, this kind of `if` expressions could be revised to a equivalent `case` form.
-But sometimes it's clearer to be `if` expression and `do` forms does help.
+But sometimes it's clearer to be `if` expression and `do` forms do help.

 #### send, receive